John Drummond, 1st Lord Drummond: Family

 He died at Drummond Castle, Strathearn, in 1519, and was buried in the church of Innerpeffray.
 He was succeeded by his great-grandson David.
 His wife was Elizabeth Lindsay, Lady Drummond, daughter of Alexander Lindsay, 4th Earl of Crawford, and by her he had four sons and six daughters.
 Malcolm, the eldest son, died young; David, master of Drummond, is not mentioned in the pedigrees, but is now believed to have been the chief actor in the Massacre of Monzievaird, when members of the Murrays of Ochtertyre were killed at Monzievaird Church, for which he was executed after 21 October 1490.
 William was living in March 1503; and John was ancestor of the Drummonds of Innerpeffray and of Riccarton.

-Of the daughters, Margaret Drummond, mistress of James IV, was poisoned in 1501; Elizabeth Drummond married George Douglas, Master of Angus, and was great-grandmother of Henry Stuart, Lord Darnley, Beatrix never married; Annabella married William Graham, 1st Earl of Montrose; Eupheme, the wife of John Fleming, 4th Lord Fleming, was poisoned in 1501; and Sibylla shared a like fate, the sisters were buried at Dunblane Cathedral.
-Drummond was the common ancestor of the viscounts of Strathallan and of the earls of Perth and Melfort.
+Of the daughters, Margaret Drummond, mistress of James IV, died from food poisoning at Drummond Castle in 1501, Elizabeth Drummond married George Douglas, Master of Angus, and was great-grandmother of Henry Stuart, Lord Darnley, Beatrix never married; Annabella married William Graham, 1st Earl of Montrose; Eupheme, the wife of John Fleming, 4th Lord Fleming, died from food poisoning along with her sisters Sibylla and Margaret.
+Suggestions that the sisters were deliberately poisoned are treated with skepticism by serious historians, and there is no contemporary evidence to support this.
+The sisters were buried at Dunblane Cathedral.Drummond was the common ancestor of the viscounts of Strathallan and of the earls of Perth and Melfort.